-- Open the J3 Reservoir junction and change the name to Upper Reservoir.
-Then enter a Liquid Surface Pressure of 0 psig, a Liquid Surface Elevation of 200 feet, and a pipe depth of 10 feet.

-- Save the model again before proceeding.
+- ➤ Open the J3 Reservoir junction and change the name to Upper Reservoir.
+Then enter a Liquid Surface Pressure of 0 psig, a Liquid Surface Elevation of 200 feet, and a Pipe Depth of 10 feet.
+Click OK and select "Yes" to display the junction name. - Save the model again before proceeding.

 C. Define Pipe P1